skip to main

 How decisions are made about which projects will be built in the future

-In the planning phase, NCDOT works with regional and local agencies to develop long-range transportation plans that look at the multimodal transportation needs and priorities of a community over 20 to 30 years.
+In the planning phase, NCDOT works with regional and local agencies to develop a long-range transportation plan that looks at the multimodal transportation needs and priorities of a community over 20 to 30 years.
 Project proposals to meet the identified needs are first developed in these plans.
 The proposals are checked to ensure they meet the transportation needs and community vision that includes consideration of the natural and human environment.

 Public meetings and surveys are common methods for public input during this phase.